Mikaela/mikaela.github.io/n/gpg.md

 ## Keyoxide

 Keyoxide can use PGP keys as profiles and looks at their notations.
-Useful commands in `gpg --edit-key "key fingerprint here:
+Useful commands in `gpg --edit-key "key fingerprint here"`:

 - Display notations: `showpref`
 - Add notations: `notation`